datagistips/MapFailbruaryChallenge/README.md

 Tell me on Google Forms : https://forms.gle/dVAGmcQt3Fcz5pGb8
 Tell me with a github ticket : https://github.com/datagistips/30DayMapFailChallenge/issues

-- We need ideas for categories (30 or 31)
+- We need ideas for categories (28)
 - We need catchy names for each category
-- A period (maybe the worst ?)

 Some contributions are already [here](https://github.com/datagistips/30DayMapFailChallenge/blob/main/New-ideas.md)

+## Polls
+Some polls will be organized to select :

+- the best categories
+- the hashtag for the event (the poll will be on twitter)

 ## Steps
 ### Step 1 (End of September - October)
-Collect category ideas
+- Collect category ideas
+- Select official hashtag (#30DayMapFailChallenge or #MapFailbruaryChallenge or #FailbruaryMapChallenge)

 ### Step 2 (October)
-Make a poll for suggested ideas
+Make a poll to select the worst ideas

-### Step 3 (Period to determine)
+### Step 3 (February)
 Launch the challenge on twitter with #30DayMapFailChallenge hashtag